Motionless in White: Disguise (2018–2021)

 In May 2020, during a livestream interview, Chris Motionless announced that they were already working on their next album, and assured that the songs for the album will be heavier, although the recording could be delayed due to the COVID-19 pandemic.
 On September 9, the band released their cover of The Killers' "Somebody Told Me" on streaming music services.
 On October 5, the band announced that they'll release a 10th anniversary re-issue of the album titled Creatures X on October 9.

 On May 14, 2021, the band released the final of what they call "The Quarantine Experiments" in the form of a synthwave-edition of their song "Voices".
 On August 20, the band released a new single titled "Timebomb".

-Scoring the End of the World (2022–present)
+Scoring the End of the World and upcoming seventh studio album (2022–present)

 On March 7, 2022, the band announced that they are planning to release new music on Friday, March 11, with a 30-second video teaser hinting at some potentially new music.
 On that day, the band officially released the single "Cyberhex" featuring Lindsay Schoolcraft along with its music video.
 At the same time, they officially released the cover and track list for their sixth studio album, Scoring the End of the World, which was released on June 10, 2022.

 On April 14, the band unveiled the second single "Masterpiece" and its corresponding music video.
 On May 13, the band released the third single "Slaughterhouse" featuring Bryan Garris of Knocked Loose.
 On June 3, one week before the album release, the band released the title track "Scoring the End of the World" featuring Mick Gordon.

+In April 2023, the band announced a summer tour dubbed "The Dark Horizon Tour" which co-headlines with In This Moment.
+Just a few weeks later, the band announced a fall tour with Knocked Loose, After the Burial, and Alpha Wolf titled "The Touring The End of the World Tour.
+On July 7, 2023, the band announced the deluxe edition of the album which is set to be released on September 8, 2023.
+At the same time, the band officially revealed the track list.

+Motionless in White performed during the first night of WWE's WrestleMania XL on April 6, 2024, where they performed Rhea Ripley's theme "Demon in Your Dreams" prior to her Women's World Championship defence; Ripley is a long-time fan of the band and based much of her aesthetic as a wrestler upon Cerulli.

+Motionless in White is currently working on a follow-up album to Scoring the End of the World.
+The band is taking their time with its writing and recording, prioritizing quality over maintaining their momentum in popularity gains in the 2020s.